Allegheny-Computer-Science-111-S2018/cs111s2018-practical3-starter/README.md

 assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

-If the course instructor publishes a new version of GatorGrader and asks you to access it, then you need change into the tool's directory by typing `cd gatorgrader`.
-Then, you can type the command `git pull` to download the new source code for the GatorGrader tool.
-If this command completes successfully, then you can return to the main directory for this Laboratory assignment by typing `cd ..` and then continuing your work.

 ## Output

 Typing the command `gradle run` in the terminal window will produce different